Can Midseason Records Predict WNBA Playoff Teams?

 Introduction

-The WNBA worksheet will introduce the idea of predicting playoff teams from their record earlier in the season.
-Most of the time, it is expected that teams with better records halfway through the season will have a higher chance of making it to the playoffs, but is this always the case?
-How do you know that the data you are using is a valid way of predicting this?
-By completing this worksheet, you will be guided through various data cleaning steps and will be able to answer these questions.
+The WNBA worksheet introduces the idea of using team records from earlier in the season to predict which teams will make the playoffs.
+Most of the time, we would expect teams with better records halfway through the season to have a higher chance of making the playoffs, but is this always the case?
+Just as importantly, how do we know whether the data we are using are complete and reliable enough for this analysis?
+By completing this worksheet, you will work through several data cleaning steps involving WNBA team-game data and then use the cleaned data to investigate the relationship between midseason performance and playoff outcomes.

 The Women’s National Basketball Association (WNBA) is a professional basketball league in the United States that was founded in 1996.
 It was established by the NBA as a counterpart to promote women’s basketball at the professional level.
 The league’s inaugural season began in 1997 with eight teams.

 Throughout its history, the WNBA has been a pioneering force in women’s sports, providing a platform for talented athletes to showcase their skills and inspire fans globally.
-The league has expanded and contracted over the years and, as of 2024, consists of 12 teams.
+The league has expanded and contracted over the years and, typically consisting of 12 or 13 teams.
+As of 2026, the league consists of 15 teams with plans to expand further.
+The table below shows the size of the league since its inception.

 WNBA expansion and contraction